youngkellen/SH-Scoping/README.md

 Please make edits for the CSS in the .scss files.
 Running `npm run watch-css` will compile the .scss files to .css in styles/app.css

 ## Deployment

+Deploy using the google cloud console:

+Run `npm run build`.
+Copy and paste build folder into gcp bucket (sh-scoping.appspot.com).
+Put a yaml file into the gcp bucket.

+Go into gcp, open the shell (Mkdir SH_Scope for new folder if needed) Run : gsutil rsync -r gs://sh-scoping.appspot.com ./SH_Scope (./SH_Scope is folder name)

+cd into SH_Scope (make sure app.yaml and build is there) gcloud app deploy